-Contract management, monitoring, evaluation and review must be undertaken in line with advice from the Procurement Officer.
+Contract management, monitoring, evaluation and review must be undertaken in line with advice from the Head of Financial Services.

 30. External Body Grant Funding

 Where a procurement process is funded, in whole or part, by grant funding which has been awarded to the Authority by an external funding body, officers must ensure that any rules or grant conditions imposed by the funding body are adhered to, in addition to the requirements of these CPRs.